Abarna-tg/my-first-github-project/README.md

-# my-first-github-project
-this is my first git repository
+This line was replace in feature-2 branch

-This line was modified manually during conflits resolution
+This file was modified locally

-New line was added locally
+New line was added in feature-2